 - You can call or text our information and advice line to request an assessment: Tel: 0300 200 1005 SMS: 07527 182861

 - You may also be referred to us for an assessment by a health professional or another agency e.g. Age UK, your district or borough council.

 Please note: We are still working on ensuring the online forms are fully accessible for people who have a visual impairment.
 We hope to finalise all changes shortly and are testing with Sight for Surrey to ensure it meets people's needs.

-However you choose get in contact with us, we will either provide some information and advice to help find services to improve you situation, or we will contact you to arrange a face-to-face meeting.
+However you choose to get in contact with us, we will either provide some information and advice to help find services to improve your situation, or we will contact you to arrange a face-to-face meeting.
 During this meeting we will build on the information you have already provided and then agree what kind of care and support you need.